Skip to content

 tokio::spawn(async move {

-action.handle_goal_next_request(|request| -> Result<move_arm::GoalResponse> {
+.handle_goal_next_request(|request| -> Result<move_arm::GoalResponse> {

 println!(

-"goal received: arm_id={} desired={:?}",
+"goal from {}: arm_id={} desired={:?}",

-request.data.arm_id, request.data.desired_position
+request.instance_id, request.data.arm_id, request.data.desired_position

 );